-eXtensible Business Reporting Language, or XBRL, is an interactive data, computer-readable format that encodes specific financial data with standardized identifying tags, making it easier to retrieve, analyze, compare and repurpose that data than is possible with paper or flat electronic formats such as ASCII or HTML.
+eXtensible Business Reporting Language, or XBRL, is an interactive data, computer-readable format that encodes specific data with standardized identifying tags, making it easier to retrieve, analyze, compare and repurpose that data than is possible with paper or flat electronic formats such as ASCII or HTML.
 The extensibility of the language allows for its adaptation to meet the unique requirements of different companies and organizations.
-XBRL documents consist of an interactive data file, also known as an instance document, which contains data tagged with concepts from U.S. GAAP or IFRS taxonomies, and supporting files called linkbases, which establish various relationships within the instance document, such as calculation, presentation, definition and reference.
-Taxonomies can be thought of as dictionaries containing the accounting concepts to be applied to data.
+XBRL documents consist of an interactive data file, also known as an instance document, which contains data tagged with concepts from the U.S. GAAP taxonomy, or, for mutual fund companies, the Risk/Return taxonomy, and supporting schema and linkbase files, which establish various relationships within the instance document.
+Taxonomies can be thought of as dictionaries containing the concepts to be applied to data.

-The SEC has adopted a final rule and amendments for corporate issuers to provide to the SEC and on their corporate web sites the facing sheets of their financial statements, notes to financial statements and financial statement schedules in interactive data format using XBRL.
-Companies are required to comply with the new rules and amendments per the following phased-in schedule:
+The SEC has adopted a final rule and amendments for corporate issuers to provide to the SEC and on their corporate web sites the facing sheets of their primary financial statements, notes to financial statements and financial statement schedules under Article 12 of Regulation S-X in interactive data format using XBRL.

-The new interactive data requirements will not change disclosure requirements under the federal securities laws and regulations, but will add a requirement to include, along with the traditionally formatted ASCII or HTML documents, supplemental exhibit documents in XBRL format, attached as new Exhibits 101.
-The interactive data files are deemed to be furnished rather than filed, for various purposes under the federal securities laws.
+The interactive data requirements do not change disclosure requirements under the federal securities laws and regulations, but add a requirement to include, along with the traditionally formatted documents, supplemental exhibit documents in XBRL format, attached as new Exhibits 101.